drywaters/anthology/docs/architecture/overview.md

 ### Metadata search
 1. `AddItemPageComponent` submits `GET /api/catalog/lookup?query=...&category=...` when the Search tab runs.
 2. `internal/http/catalog_handler.go` validates inputs and calls `internal/catalog.Service`.
-3. `internal/catalog.Service` queries Open Library (`/search.json`, `/api/books`, `/works/...`) to assemble normalized `Metadata` entries.
+3. `internal/catalog.Service` queries Google Books (`/volumes?q=...`) to assemble normalized `Metadata` entries.
 4. Results stream back to the UI, which can either quick-add an item or copy the metadata into the manual form.

 ### CSV import
 1. The Angular CSV tab builds a `FormData` payload and calls `POST /api/items/import`.
 2. `internal/http.ItemHandler.ImportCSV` enforces the upload size limit, passes the file to `internal/importer.CSVImporter`, and returns the summary as JSON.
-3. `CSVImporter` loads existing catalog items to detect duplicates, parses each row, and, when ISBN data exists, calls `internal/catalog.Service` to fill missing metadata.
+3. `CSVImporter` loads existing catalog items to detect duplicates, parses each row, and, when ISBN data exists, calls `internal/catalog.Service` to fill missing metadata via Google Books.
 4. The HTTP response includes counts of imported, skipped, and failed rows so the UI can display the progress timeline.

 ## Data contracts